n8finch/wp-graphql-gatsby-starter/README.md

 # WP GraphQL Gatsby Starter

-> A super simple, bare-bone starter that uses the WP GraphQL plugin to pull posts, pages, categories, tags, and a menu from your WordPress site.
-Also should start you at 💯💯💯💯 across the board on Chrome Lighthouse Audits
+> A super simple, bare-bone starter based on the Gatsby Starter for the front end and the WP GraphQL plugin on your WordPress install.

+This is a basic "headless CMS" setup.
+This starter will pull posts, pages, categories, tags, and a menu from your WordPress site.
+You should use either the TwentyNineteen or TwentyTwenty WordPress themes on your WordPress install.

+The example here uses the WordPress Theme Unit Test Data for post and page dummy content.

+**Find something wrong?** Issues are welcome on the starter reository.

+This Stater should get you started at 💯💯💯💯 across the board on Chrome Lighthouse Audits

 ![Lighthouse scores](src/images/lighthouse-score.jpg)

+## Get Started

 I've tried to make this as simple and straightforward to get started.